ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-2-arraylist-methods.rst

 .. activecode:: StudentArrayList
   :language: java

   An example of an ArrayList of Student objects.
+Add a new student with your name and info in it.
   ~~~~
   import java.util.*;